Bus Stop-1956

 This is good horror stuff.

-Five Dolls For An August Moon (1970) is not a great film, but it does have some edgy elements, a cool look, and thanks to great direction from Mario Bava, does some influencing films to come.
+Five Dolls For An August Moon (1970) is not a great film, but it does have some edgy elements, a cool look, and, thanks to great direction from Mario Bava, influences some movies to come.

-A decent horror flick and a worthwhile investment for fans of Italian horror- Bava is a heavy hitter and, next to Dario Argento, is the master in Italian horror films.
+A decent horror flick and a worthwhile investment for fans of Italian horror- Bava is a heavy hitter and, next to Dario Argento, is the master of Italian horror films.

 A Decade Under The Influence-2003